IBM/wmla-learning-path/Accelerate your Deep Learning/CPD-WMLA-LearningPath.md

 ## Description:
-In this article, you will:
+In this article, you will learn how to:

 1. Configure and enable the link between IBM® Watson™ Studio in IBM Cloud Pak for Data and IBM Watson Machine Learning Accelerator
-2. Options for submitting Deep Learning Workload from IBM® Watson™ Studio to IBM Watson Machine Learning Accelerator:
+2. Methods for submitting Deep Learning Workload from IBM® Watson™ Studio to IBM Watson Machine Learning Accelerator:
     1. Automate model hyperparameter search via Watson Machine Learning Accelerator Rest API
     2. Distribute training with Elastic Distributed Training via IBM Deep Learning Experiment UI
     3. Train model and deploy via Watson ML Python Client